Discover the 13 best books for entrepreneurs to help you turn your passion into a profitable business.

 - Technician: Someone that understands the most present tasks and technical challenges.

 At the heart of Gerber’s concepts runs the theory that a truly great business will eventually run itself.
 This book is a great read if you want to improve how you run your business and understand what it means to be a successful entrepreneur.
+You might also be wondering, why write a white paper.

 “If your business depends on you, you don’t own a business—you have a job.
 And it’s the worst job in the world because you’re working for a lunatic!”Michael E. Gerber